quinton-ashley/nostlan/README.md

 -   _aesthetic_ UI themes for each supported console
 -   launch games in fullscreen
 -   reverse scroll effect on alternating rows in cover view mode
--   images only get downloaded once and are stored locally for future use
 -   uses individual emulators: no cores and no controller input lag
 -   controllers connect automatically, no setup
 -   auto maps Xbox One and PS4 controllers to Switch button layout
--   demo mode you can browse if don't have any games on your computer
+-   browse demo mode if don't have any games on your computer
--   Windows, macOS, and Linux support!
+-   the only high quality front end to support Windows, macOS, and Linux!

 ## Supported Emulators